-- Complete characterization of optimal monetary/fiscal policy. - The fiscal authority issues one-period nominal debt at the expected rate of nominal output growth. - The monetary authority sets the price level to ensure that the real rate of return on this debt and other assets is equal to the stochastic rate of real output growth. - The optimal fiscal-monetary mix works equally well whether interest rates are high or low. - Monetary policy provides a form of insurance to investors by making the real return on government debt appropriately state-contingent in an economy with non-state-contingent nominal contracting.
+- Complete characterization of optimal monetary/fiscal policy. - The fiscal authority issues one-period nominal debt at the expected rate of nominal output growth, and collects taxes to pay off a portion of previously issued debt. - The monetary authority observes shocks and then sets the price level to ensure that the real rate of return on this debt and other assets is equal to the stochastic rate of real output growth. - The optimal fiscal-monetary mix works equally well whether interest rates are high or low. - Monetary policy provides a form of insurance to investors by making the real return on government debt and other assets appropriately state-contingent in an economy with non-state-contingent nominal contracting.